Scholarships to study in China

 Silk RoadBachelor's, Master's, PhDSame full coverage as the Chinese Government ScholarshipStudents from Belt & Road Initiative countriesAligns with CSC (roughly December – April)

-MOFCOMMaster's, PhDFull tuition, accommodation, stipend, insurance (CNY 36k–42k/yr value)Working professionals from developing countriesTypically spring (varies by embassy)
+MOFCOMMaster's, PhDTuition, accommodation, stipend, insurance and other notice-specific benefitsWorking professionals from developing countriesTypically spring (varies by embassy)

 ANSOMaster's, PhDTuition, stipend (CNY 3,000–7,000/month), accommodation supportYoung international researchers in science & technologyAround the end of January